R9295/panoptisch/README.md

   --max-depth MAX_DEPTH
                         Maximum dependency depth.
   --out OUT             File to output report.
   --auto-stdlib-dir     Ignore stdlib modules by automatically resolving their path.
 MAY BE BUGGY.
-Try running panopticon <module_name> --show-stdlib-dir to see the directory before using this.
+Try running panoptisch <module_name> --show-stdlib-dir to see the directory before using this.
   --stdlib-dir STDLIB_DIR Ignore stdlib modules by providing their path.
   --omit-not-found      Do not include modules that could not be resolved in report.
 ```